jason-yi4/proxmox-homelab/log.md

 * game-server VM was created and successfully enabled.
 * Realized that the wrong version of Ubuntu LTS was used with the game-server VM.
 Ubuntu Desktop LTS was used instead of the headless Ubuntu Server LTS as intended. game-server VM was recreated using proper disc image of Ubuntu Server LTS.
 * Additional static IP-addresses were reserved for the game-server VM and file-server VM.
 Realized that I should've done this beforehand.
+* game-server was successfully port-forwarded and is now fully setup.